 AQCD Air Quality Conformity Determination: Finding based on analysis showing that plans, programs, and projects comply with Clean Air Act standards.
 The MRMPO is no longer required to show that both the RTP and the TIP conform to federal Clean Air Act standards having completed 20-years of plan maintenance as of December 27, 2023 CMAQ Congestion Mitigation and Air Quality: The program is a federally funded program for surface transportation improvements designed to improve air quality and mitigate congestion.
 CO Carbon Monoxide : A common air pollutant associated with gasoline internal combustion engines.
-DLCD Department of Land Conservation and Development (Oregon) FHWA Federal Highway Administration FTA Federal Transit Administration МРО Metropolitan Planning Organization: Required by federal law in urban areas over 50,000 population, and designated by the governor, MPOs consist of local jurisdictions that collaborate to fulfill federal requirements for long- and short-range, regional, multimodal transportation planning.
-ODOT Oregon Department of Transportation РАС Public Advisory Council: The MMRMPO's citizen sounding board; makes recommendations to the Policy Committee, which makes all MPO decisions. РС Policy Committee: The MMRMPO's decision making body; made up of member jurisdiction representatives.
+DLCD Department of Land Conservation and Development (Oregon) FHWA Federal Highway Administration FTA Federal Transit Administration HSIP Highway Safety Improvement Program: HSIP projects are specifically selected to improve the safety of the roadway.
+Projects include buffered bike lanes, road diet, enhanced pedestrian crossings, signal improvements, curve warning signs, rumble strips, turn lanes, and other proven safety measures. МРО Metropolitan Planning Organization: Required by federal law in urban areas over 50,000 population, and designated by the governor, MPOs consist of local jurisdictions that collaborate to fulfill federal requirements for long- and short-range, regional, multimodal transportation planning.
+ODOT Oregon Department of Transportation PAC Public Advisory Council: The MMRMPO's citizen sounding board; makes recommendations to the Policy Committee, which makes all MPO decisions. РС Policy Committee: The MMRMPO's decision making body; made up of member jurisdiction representatives.
 PM10 Particulate Matter 10 : Air Pollution (usually road dust or smoke) that is of a size of 10 microns or less.

 PM2.5 Particulate Matter 2.5 : Air Pollution (much smaller than road dust or smoke and often the result of internal combustion engines and that is of a size of 2.5 microns or less.
-PPP Public Participation Plan

-RTP Regional Transportation Plan: Long range, multimodal plan for regional transportation needs.
+PPP Public Participation Plan RTP Regional Transportation Plan: Long range, multimodal plan for regional transportation needs.
 STBG Surface Transportation Block Grant Program: Provides flexible funding for surface transportation needs.
 STIP State Transportation Improvement Program : the statewide short-range, multi-modal list of all of the State's projects (including all of those associated with MPOs) for the upcoming four-year cycle.
-TAC Technical Advisory Committee: MM RMPO committee of member jurisdictions' planning and public works representatives; makes recommendations to the Policy Committee.
+TAC Technical Advisory Committee: MMRMPO committee of member jurisdictions' planning and public works representatives; makes recommendations to the Policy Committee.
 TIP Transportation Improvement Program: Federally required, short-range multi-modal list of the region's projects for the coming four years.
 TSP Transportation System Plan: A state-required long-range plan for municipal multi- modal transportation networks generally incorporated into comprehensive land use plans; must be consistent with the RTP and TIP.
 UA Urbanized Area : An area determined by the Bureau of Census to contain a population of at least 50,000.
 UPWP Unified Planning Work Program: Federally required plan for projects and studies to be undertaken by the MPO for the year.